eclipse-mosaic/mosaic.website/content/home/page_header.md

 [[feature]]
+  name = "Co-Simulation Framework" description = "Use best in class simulators or couple others using standardized interfaces allowing for quick and easy scenario creation and expansive modeling capabilities!"
-  name = "Co-Simulation Framework" description = "Eclipse MOSAIC couples best in class simulators together to create complex simulation scenarios quickly and easily.
-Standardized interfaces allow to couple new simulators without effort to extend the modeling capabilities. " link_title = "Learn More" link_url = "/about#co_simulation" link_feature = true
+#"Eclipse MOSAIC couples best in class simulators together to create complex simulation scenarios quickly and easily.
+Standardized interfaces allow to couple new simulators without effort to extend the modeling capabilities. "
+  link_title = "Learn More"
+  link_url = "/docs/extending_mosaic/core_concepts/"
+  link_feature = true

 [[feature]]
   name = "Multi-Domain / Multi-Scale Models"
+  description = "Simulate and combine models of multiple domains, such as traffic and communication, on multiple scales like microscopic-traffic or detailed vehicle simulation !"

-  description = "The flexibility of Eclipse MOSAIC allows to combine simulation models of multiple domains (e.g. application, traffic, communication) on multiple scales (e.g. microscopic-traffic vs. detailed vehicle simulation) which all can be combined."
+#"The flexibility of Eclipse MOSAIC allows to combine simulation models of multiple domains (e.g. application, traffic, communication) on multiple scales (e.g. microscopic-traffic vs. detailed vehicle simulation)."
   link_title = "Learn More"
-  link_url = "/about#model_collection"
+  link_url = "#model_collection"
   link_feature = true

 [[feature]]
   name = "Open for Extensions"
   description = "Eclipse MOSAIC is Open Source under the Eclipse Public License 2.0!
+Find the source code of the coupling engine, simulators and models, and scenarios on our GitHub page."

-This makes it very easy to extend the simulation framework by your own models.
-You can find the source code of the coupling engine, various simulators and models, and example scenarios on our GitHub page." link_title = "Contribute" link_url = "/contribution/" link_feature = true
+#"Eclipse MOSAIC is Open Source under the Eclipse Public License 2.0!
+You can find the source code of the coupling engine, various simulators and models, and example scenarios on our GitHub page.
+This makes it very easy to extend the simulation framework by your own models."
+  link_title = "Contribute"
+  link_url = "/contribution/"
+  link_feature = true